 They will receive safeguarding training within the first half term of joining the school.
-This programme will include information relating to signs and symptoms of abuse, how to manage a disclosure from a child, how to record concerns and the role of the Designated Safeguarding Lead (DSL).
+This programme will include information relating to signs and symptoms of abuse, how to manage a disclosure from a child, how to record concerns and the role of the designated safeguarding lead (DSL).
 The training will also include information about whistle-blowing in respect of concerns about another adult's behaviour and suitability to work with children.
+All staff will receive online safety training.